secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 | Add Quarterly True Up Language | Standard Quarterly True Up Language will populate in the Notes section of the Order Form *This language permits manual quarterly add-ons, and can only be used when SuperSonics Quarterly Reconciliations do not apply |
 | Remove Signature Block         | Signature Block will be removed.
 Use for customers with Existing Agreements (MSA)        |

 Quotes run through an automated logic check to ensure that the selected Legal Language can be added to the order form.
-This logic check reviews characteristics of the quote, including populated fields, route to market, and products being sold.
+This logic check reviews characteristics of the quote, including populated fields, route to market, and products being sold to ensure added language does not conflict with the deal structure.

 In some instances, you will make a selection that will require additional review and approval before an order form can be sent out.
 This is typically for complex/non standard deals.
 If you make a selection that cannot be accommodated, you will see an error message.
 Remove the selection and move forward with the quote.
 If you are confused, or need assistance, tag Sales-Support in chatter and provide a screenshot of the error you're experiencing.